2015 General Assembly Information

-Voices convenes the Early Childhood Policy Action Network of stakeholders in early care and education which has developed the 2014 Unified Early Childhood Agenda, the “path to prosperity”.
-This agenda establishes shared priorities for 18 early childhood stakeholder organizations.
+Voices convenes the Early Childhood Policy Action Network of stakeholders in early care and education which has developed the 2015 Unified Early Childhood Agenda, “Building the Path to Virginia’s Prosperity”.
+This agenda establishes shared priorities for 19 early childhood stakeholder organizations.
 The path to prosperity outlines the steps Virginia must take to ensure all children enter school ready to learn.

 The shared priorities of the Unified Early Childhood Agenda are:

 - Continue investments in two-generation approaches to addressing poverty and school readiness

 - Ensure safe child care environments for all children

 - Improve quality by improving the skills of early childhood educators

 - Maximize the Virginia Preschool Initiative through a mixed delivery approach

 - Align our existing resources across agencies to improve coordination and collaboration

 Voices is also supporting partner organizations taking the lead in the areas of Access to Health Care and Family Economic Security.